Stochastic Diffusion: A Diffusion Probabilistic Model for Stochastic Time Series Forecasting: Introduction

 \section{Introduction}

-Time series forecasting plays a pivotal role across various domains of human society, including health \cite{chimmula2020time,kerem2005heart}, meteorology \cite{grover2015weather,freeman2018airqua} and economics \cite{cao2019financial,qiu2020stock}.
-One effective approach to this task is conditional generation, which approximates the distribution of future data conditioned on historical data.
-The recent development of diffusion probabilistic models has demonstrated the superior generation ability of this model family across various data types including time series.
-This has led to the application of diffusion models for generative time series forecasting.
+The recent advancements of diffusion probabilistic models has demonstrated their superior abilities in capturing complex data distributions and generating high quality samples across different types of data including image, text, and audio \cite{ramesh2021dalle,kong2021diffwave,rombach2022highresolution,saharia2022photorealistic,ruiz2023dreambooth}.
+This strength of diffusion based models in data modeling and generation has led to their wide applications in generative time series forecasting where models extract temporal dynamics from historical data and approximate the distribution of future values based on learned features and auxiliary information.\cite{rasul2021autoregressive,shen2023non,alcaraz2023diffusionbased,fan2024mgtsd,li2024transformermodulated}.

-Existing diffusion based time series forecasting models mostly apply forecasting architectures such as Recurrent Neural Networks (RNN) or Transformers to capture global temporal dynamics from historical sub-series and learn the underlying patterns that can be used for predicting future values.
-Then, diffusion modules are implemented to generate high quality time series data from a standard Gaussian distribution, conditioning on the learnt temporal features.
-Although these models have achieved success with various long-period time series data, challenges still remain: (1) For individual time series data like clinical patient data, variability between each series can introduce extra stochasticity and make it challenging to model the historical data.
-(2) As a latent variable model, the prior distribution of the diffusion models is commonly fixed to be the standard Gaussian distribution, which might not be able to encode the full stochasticity of real-world time series data.
-(3) Many real-world time series are multivariate and single-dimensional latent vectors may not be accurate enough for modeling high-dimensional sub-series.
+Existing diffusion based time series forecasting models predominantly employ sequential architectures such as Recurrent Neural Networks (RNN) \cite{rasul2021autoregressive,fan2024mgtsd}, Transformers \cite{li2024transformermodulated}, or a State Space Model \cite{alcaraz2023diffusionbased} to first capture temporal dynamics from historical sub-series and learn the underlying patterns that can be used for predicting future values.
+Once the temporal features are extracted, diffusion modules are applied to generate future time series based on these features in a \textbf{post-hoc} fashion, with little integration between the temporal modeling and the diffusion process.
+Although these models have achieved success with various homogeneous time series data where relationships between the historical and future data are mostly consistent, they still face certain challenges: (1) For heterogeneous time series data like clinical patient data, high variability between each individual can introduce extra stochasticity and make it challenging to model the historical data.
+(2) The latent variable of the diffusion models is commonly sampled from a unimodal distribution, which exhibits limited capability to encode the full temporal dynamics and uncertainty of real-world time series data.